RiyadAhsan4516/TODO-application/readme.md

 # A simple TODO application

-This is a simple todo application created using node.js, express.js, mongoDB and mongoose I have done server side rendering using the pug tmeplate.
+This is a simple todo application created using node.js, express.js, mongoDB and mongoose I have done server side rendering using the pug template.
 This is still an ongoing project.

 Bugs: